msagesser/msagesser.github.io/ds226/final.md

 Present research of techniques that 'translate' ideas between multiple intangible materials.
 Create your audio-visual work.

+- Finish your project.
+- Be sure to do postproduction (color correction, creative style, audio mixing, reverb)
+- Export as

 ### Part 5 - Presentation (group work + individual work)

 Present your project in the final review to the invited audience (group work).

-Have a first version of your 'artist statement' ready (individual work):
+Have a first version of your 'artist statement' ready (individual work).
+Upload it to the Onedrive as a .txt / .rtf / .docx file (Folder: final project artist statement (draft)).

+Your text should contain:

 - what are circular materials in digital media?
 - what are your materials?